baumamit/animablu/README.md

 git config user.email "youremail@example.com"
 git config user.name "Your Name"

------- Create a GitHub project
+------ Create a GitHub project:
 On GitHub.com, create a new repository.

 ------ Clone your GitHub project to Visual Studio Code